Consumers: The Last Best Mile of the Security Perimeter

 Other recommendations essential for maintaining a secure personal computing environment should include:

-Change your passwords often and do not reuse passwords across resources: Changing your passwords often and not reusing them can be a great preventative measure.
+Change your passwords often and do not reuse passwords across resources: Changing your passwords often and not reusing them can be a great preventative measure to negate weak password vulnerabilities.
 Furthermore, aim for password complexity using alphanumeric characters and symbols.

 Install a desktop firewall: Windows systems have already one installed so enable it.
 For Mac users I recommend “Little Snitch”.
 This utility helps to block or allow network connections.
 Remember if an attacker successfully exploits vulnerable software on your desktop then they can connect back to an external system to execute commands.
 You can block these connections through a personal firewall.